attic-labs/noms/samples/cli/nomsconfig/README.md

 # nomsconfig

-The *.nomsconfig* file is an experimental feature that allows you to define a default database and aliases to simplify the noms command line.
+The noms cli now provides experimental support for configuring a convenient default database and database aliases.

-When *.nomsconfig* is present in the current directory or ancestor, it's definitions will be active when running noms cli.
+You can enable this support by placing a *.nomsconfig* config file (like the [one](.nomsconfig) in this sample) in the directory where you'd like to use the configuration.
+Like git, any noms command issued from that directory or below will use it.

-This directory contains an [example](.gitconfig) config to try out.
-If you lke what you see once you've kicked the tires, you can create your own *.nomsconfig*'s wherever you need one.
+# Example

-A *.gitconfig* file can contain a single default database definition and any number of database aliases.
-Here's are the definitons from the example:
+This example defines a simple [.nomsconfig](.nomsconfig) to try:

 ```
 # Default database URL to be used whenever a database is not explictly provided
 [default]